cognitedata/reveal/viewer/visual-tests/README.md

 For convenience, there exists base classes that can be used to handle a lot of the common boilerplate code for a visual tests (model loading, instantiating common components and authentication).
 Most usecases should be covered by the following abstraction levels:
-- SimpleVisualTestFixture: Basic setup with a WebGLRenderer, scene, camera etc.
+- SimpleVisualTestFixture: Basic setup with a WebGL or WebGPU renderer (via `export const renderer`), scene, camera etc.
 - StreamingVisualTestFixture: Component-level abstraction with CadMaterialManager, UpdateHandler, RenderPipeline etc.
 - ViewerVisualTestFixture: API-level abstraction on top of Cognite3DViewer.